 Line 4: Output statement

-The last statement of the execution section is the DBMS_OUTPUT statement which is displaying the salary of the employee back to the user.
+Finally, the last statement of the execution section is the DBMS_OUTPUT statement.
+And it is displaying the salary of the employee back to the user.

 That’s it for this tutorial.
 Do make sure to Share this blog on your social media & help others learn.
+You can subscribe to the YouTube channel for more interesting tutorials.
 Thanks & have a great day!